Yandex Cloud

 Tip

-You can also rebalance a cluster using the Rebalance cluster button on the Shards tab.
+You can also rebalance a cluster by clicking Rebalance cluster on the Shards tab.

 yc managed-redis cluster rebalance \